 Try holding the right mouse button down and moving the mouse (called a drag operation).
 This will rotate the viewpoint.
 Moving the mouse up and down rotates around the screen's horizontal axis; moving it left and right rotates around the vertical axis.
-You can use the $\square$ / $\square$ arrow keys to rotate the view counterclockwise and clockwise.
-The 1 / 1 arrows zoom the viewpoint in and out.
-Alternatively, highlight the group of points and press the just press the space to do a fit.
-If you like, also press the x to view down the X-axis, and restore the original view.
+You can use the $\{ / B \text{ arrow keys to} \}$ rotate the view counterclockwise and clockwise.
+The $G\ /\ V$ arrows zoom the viewpoint in and out.
+Alternatively, highlight the group of points and press the just press the first to do a fit.
+If you like, also press theXto view down the X-axis, and restore the original view.

-Hold down the key while using the arrow keys to increase the effect.
+Hold down the ? key while using the arrow keys to increase the effect.
 Experiment with these operations for a while until you are comfortable using the mouse and keyboard to change your view.
-If you get lost,
+If you get lost, key.
+You can increase it again by pressing the ${f i}$ key.
+Some of the common commands are summarized in the table below.

-Press the [] key, and the point labels will be displayed.
-You can make the labels larger by pressing the [] key.
-Make them smaller by pressing the [] key.
+Press the b key, and the point labels will be displayed.
+You can make the labels larger by pressing the j key.
+Make them smaller by pressing the h key.
 The default is to display every label.
 However, this may make the display too cluttered.
-You can decrease the label rate by pressing the [] key.
-You can increase it again by pressing the [] key.
-Some of the common commands are summarized in the table below.
+You can decrease the label rate by pressing the 0

-View

-Fit Fit to X, Y, Z axis Zoom in / out Rotate CCW / CW Reset view settings Residual scale Inc / Dec
+View Fit Fit to X, Y, Z axis SPACE XYZ

-Display
+Zoom in / out G / V

+Rotate CCW / CW { / B

+Reset view settings /

+Residual scale Inc / Dec 1 / 2

-Line width Inc / Dec
+Display Line width Inc / Dec 7 / 8

-Point size Inc / Dec
+Point size Inc / Dec 9/0

-Axis size Inc / Dec
+Axis size Inc / Dec ; / '

-Toggle point labels
+Toggle point labels b

-Label size Inc / Dec
+Label size Inc / Dec ∽ h∕j

 Label skip freq.
-Inc / Dec
+Inc / Dec i/o

-Toggle Picture Stations
+Toggle Picture Stations k

-Toggle point rays
+Toggle point rays n

-Toggle 3D data file title
+Toggle 3D data file title t

-Object Analysis and Creation
+Object Analysis and Creation Point Distance d

-Point Distance

-Average Point
+Average Point d

-Vector Point
+Vector Point а

+V